madetech/blog/published/your_server_is_not_a_pet.md

 So what?
 --------

 So you've told your sysadmin to stop typing, invested in building a library of Chef recipes, and ensured your app is built to [Twelve-Factor](http://12factor.net/) principles.
 What now?

-We realise a number of significant benefits from adopting this approach to infrastructure management:
+We see a number of significant benefits from adopting this approach to infrastructure management:

 1. Scalability: scaling is now as easy as either reprovisioning a node on better hardware (vertical scaling), or provisioning a new node on similar hardware (horizontal scaling)